 Then, tell us a little bit about yourself and why you are interested in this topic and our website.
 Along with your pitch, please send us your Twitter handle, two or three writing samples to give us an idea of your style and tone, and links to your blog or other online publications you’ve written for.

-If you would like to send us a submission, please follow these guidelines:
+We prefer for new writers to first send us a pitch before a full draft.
+However, if you would like to send us a submission, please follow these guidelines:

 - Length: Usually 500 words, but depends on the piece.
 Please attach your piece as a Microsoft Word Document.